Nataliasem/loaderdata_spa/README.md

 - preview, download and share files.

 ### How to start
-First make sure you have Node and NPM installed
+First make sure you have Node and NPM installed.
+Then run the command:
 ```
 npm install
 ```